eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 ### Depending on the Java SDK

-In particular, the Java SE SDK is available as a set of modules, according to the modularization proposed by the [Jigsaw][] project.
+The Java SE SDK is available as a set of modules, according to the modularization proposed by the [Jigsaw][] project.
 So to make use of the Java SE SDK we need to import one or more of these modules.
 For example:

 - the module `java.base` contains core packages including `java.lang`, `java.util`, and `javax.security`,